A model of the ball lightning

+It is easy to calculate the force with which the particle in the ground state compresses the matter.
+The equation for bound state energy can be represented as

+where $k=\sqrt{2mE/\hbar^2}$, $m$ is the particle mass, and the bound state energy $E>0$ is counted from the bottom of the well.
+This \eref{n2} is a condition for stationarity.
+It means, that if wave function of the particle in the well moving to the right has some value near the right wall, then after reflection with amplitude $\rho(k)$ from that wall, propagation to the left, reflection with the same amplitude (we assume the well to be symmetric) from the left wall, and coming back to the right wall should have the same initial value of its wave function.
+Reflection amplitude is

+where $k'=\sqrt{u-k^2}$ and $u\propto1/r$ determines the depth of the well.
+Equation \eref{n2} for the ground state is reduced to

+and it is a simple exercise to calculate the force $dE/dr$ from this equation.
+The force is negative, which means compression of the substance.

-The striction force created by a single particle is small.
-But if the number of particles large the force can be also large.
-This may happen to be very important for neutron stars.
-In a neutron star every neutron has a potential $U=4\pi N_0b$, where $N_0$ here is the density of neutrons.
-It follows, that the energy of compression may be proportional to $N_0^2$.
-It is very high and may be greater than the gravitational one.
-Of course, the neutron is a Fermi particle.
-But if we take into account the Fermi statistics~\cite{ish} and suppose that the amplitude $b$ of neutron-neutron scattering does not depend on energy, the pressure due to neutrostriction forces
+Of course, the striction force created by a single particle is small.
+But if the number of particles large, the force can be also large.
+This may happen to be very important for,say, neutron stars.
+In a neutron star every neutron has a potential $u=4\pi N_0b$, where $N_0$ here is the density of neutrons.
+The compression energy here is proportional to $N_0^2$.
+It is very high and may be even greater than the gravitational one.
+This question is considered in~\cite{nst}